MOST-EyeSeas/diver_detection/memory-bank/activeContext.md

 # Active Context: Diver Detection System

 ## Current Focus
-We are currently in the **dataset preparation phase** of the diver detection project.
-Having established the development environment and tested YOLO capabilities, we are now focusing on obtaining and preparing the VDD-C dataset for fine-tuning the YOLO model.
+We are now in the **initial model training phase** of the diver detection project.
+Having successfully downloaded and prepared the VDD-C dataset in YOLO-compatible format, we are ready to begin fine-tuning the YOLO model for diver detection.

 ## Recent Changes
 1. Set up the development container with required dependencies